 Tencent and Netease dominate the mobile games market in China with all 10 of the top 10 highest grossing Chinese mobile games belonging to either of these giants.
 Smaller games companies, such as FunPlus and Elex, are looking to publish their games overseas where they can compete in a more diverse market.

 The report highlights the gradual increase of Chinese games in overseas markets where new and existing brands are gaining coverage.
-Chinese games make $4.63 in revenue overseas, and it is increasing at a rate of 16%.
+Chinese games make $4.63 billion in revenue overseas, and it is increasing at a rate of 16%.
 The report also brings to light that while RPGs and classic Chinese novels are the bread and butter of the Chinese market, strategy and Western subjects make for a better hit overseas.

 - Overall growth rate of China’s game industry has slowed